-The robot was delivered on March 20.
+The automated pipetting machine was delivered on March 20.
 The next day, the newly assembled team trained.
-Two days later they began receiving up to 300 tests per day from participants enrolled in their study from The Villages®.
+Two days later they began receiving up to 300 tests per day from participants enrolled in their study.
 Participants’ results were ready within 48 hours, and this was soon shortened to 24 hours as the team became more efficient.

 “We kept moving back and forth between different levels of chaos,” Maurelli says.
 “It was a real team effort.
 We had a variety of different people who came in with a lot of different skill sets that we were able to use.
 We broke it down the testing process piece by piece into what needed to be done, and then trained people for each task.”